 Zamanillo, former executive director and CEO of HistoryMiami Museum, was named the founding director of the National Museum of the American Latino.
 He began work at the Smithsonian in May 2022.
 When the museum was established by Congress in late 2020, Eduardo Díaz served as its acting director.

 The museum’s 19-member board of trustees was established in summer 2021.
 The board held its first meeting virtually in October 2021.
 It advises and assists the Smithsonian’s Board of Regents on matters related to the development of the museum.

 Molina Family Latino Gallery

-Since its founding in 1997, the Smithsonian Latino Center has advanced representation of Latino history and culture in the United States.
-Under Díaz’s direction, the center provides financial resources and collaborates with Smithsonian museums to expand scholarly research, public programs, digital content, collections and more.
+The museum is integrating and building on programs previously managed by the Smithsonian Latino Center.
+It will continue to advance the representation, understanding and appreciation of Latino history and culture in the United States.
+It also provides financial resources and collaborates with other museums to expand scholarly research, public programs, digital content, collections and more.